RAFFAELE DE FRANCESCO

 +39 02 00 660 216

-RDF is internationally recognized primarily for his pioneering work on the molecular virology of the hepatitis C virus (HCV) and for his key contributions to antiviral drug discovery.
-In recognition of his contribution to the development of highly effective HCV antivirals, RDF won the 2018 Lennart Philipson Award.
+RDF is internationally recognized for his pioneering work in the molecular virology of hepatitis C virus (HCV) and for his major contributions to antiviral drug discovery.
+In recognition of his role in the development of highly effective HCV antivirals, he was awarded the Lennart Philipson Award in 2018.

 – Discovery of novel antivirals for chronic hepatitis B virus (HBV) infection

-– Mechanisms of innate immunity against hepatotropic and emerging viruses
+– Mechanisms of innate antiviral response against hepatotropic viruses

 – Translating molecular virology insights into new therapeutic strategies